hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Multi-factor Authentication (MFA)
   - authentication method two or more verification factors to gain access to a resource
-  - require means of verification that unauthorized users won't have
+  - require means of verification that unauthorized users won't
-  - protect data by enabling the use of a <span style="color: #bb6600;">second validation of identity</span>
   - prevent <span style="color: #bb6600;">brute force attacks</span> from being successful
   - proper MFA using factors from at least two different categories
   - the highest level of prtection against brute-force attacks: <span style="color: #bb6600;">SHA</span>